Vasectomy Reversal in Wilmington, NC

 Of the half million men a year who undergo vasectomy, about 6% will opt to reverse the vasectomy in their lifetime.
 Reversing a vasectomy requires highly sub specialized training and experience of a specialist that can perform the procedure with excellent results.

 Fortunately, men throughout Wilmington can have convenient access to evaluation and treatment.
-Our vasectomy reversal clinic is headed by Dr. Will Kirby.
-Dr. Kirby is a premier vasectomy reversal expert committed to the best possible outcomes and high rate of success.
+Our urology clinic in Wilmington is headed by Dr. Will Kirby and is a premier vasectomy reversal expert committed to the best possible outcomes and high rate of success.

 Dr. Kirby is the only fellowship-trained expert in Reproductive Urology and reversing vasectomies in the Wilmington area.
 Following his residency in urology, Dr. Kirby had the privilege of being awarded a fellowship in male reproductive medicine and surgery at Baylor College of Medicine/Texas Medical Center in Houston, a pioneering center in the field.

 During his fellowship, Dr. Kirby specialized in sexual dysfunction, male infertility, and microsurgery.
 It has been shown that such training and experience is the critical to success for the very precise vasectomy reversal procedure.
 Call (910) 763-6251 to request an appointment at our urology clinic in Wilmington, NC.

 What is a Vasectomy Reversal?

 It is a micro-surgical procedure that is complicated and doesn’t always restore fertility.
 Like a vasectomy, it is a procedure that should be thoroughly considered before having it done.
 Vasectomy reversal is usually an outpatient procedure (without an overnight stay in the hospital).
 Spinal or general anesthesia is commonly used to ensure that you stay completely still during the surgery.